JanMiksovsky/polymer-classes-in-es6/ReadMe.md

 This is quick experiment to try creating a custom element class using ES6's `class` syntax.
-This relies on the [Polymer 0.8 preview release](https://github.com/Polymer/polymer/tree/0.8-preview) and the [Traceur](https://github.com/google/traceur-compiler) transpiler.
+The Polymer team has already signaled an interest in supporting this ability someday; this repo simply explores the extent to which that's possible today.

-The Polymer team has already signaled an interest in supporting ES6 `class` syntax; this merely explores the extent to which that's possible today.
+This experiment relies on the [Polymer 0.8 preview release](https://github.com/Polymer/polymer/tree/0.8-preview) and the [Traceur](https://github.com/google/traceur-compiler) transpiler.

 ## Demo